Noesis/LanguageServer/README.md

 **Completion support for nodes and properties**

-Start typing a XAML tag or attribute and NoesisGUI XAML Tools will show you a list of available symbols (controls, properties, etc.) at that location.
+Start typing a XAML tag or attribute and XAML Tools will show you a list of available symbols (controls, properties, etc.) at that location.

 ![Completion](https://raw.githubusercontent.com/Noesis/Noesis.github.io/master/NoesisGUI/LanguageServer/Readme/FeatureCompletion.gif)

 **Syntax and semantic error reporting**

-NoesisGUI XAML Tools shows you syntax and semantic errors as you type.
+XAML Tools shows you syntax and semantic errors as you type.

 ![Error reporting](https://raw.githubusercontent.com/Noesis/Noesis.github.io/master/NoesisGUI/LanguageServer/Readme/FeatureError.png)